Pike/a10n/index.md

 <div class="alert alert-error">This is rather tightly integrated to
 the use of different mercurial repositories for different branches.
-If we'd switch to git, the split between repositories would likely stay, but we'd reference different branches inside of a single mozilla repository for aurora and beta.</div>
+If we'd switch to unified repositories (git or mercurial), the split between repositories per locale would likely stay, but we'd reference different branches inside of a single mozilla repository for aurora and beta.</div>

 Directories
 -----------
 Projects that don't use the directory structure of Firefox, but need support on the l10n dashboard are supported via a helper repository.
 The prominent example today is **gaia**, the UI part of **Firefox OS**.
 For those, a pure en-US repository is created, and compared against a repository per localization next to it.
 There are some features of *compare-locales* like filtering of entries that are not supported in *compare-dirs*.

 <table class="table table-bordered small">
 <tr>